RascalTwo/BibleTrivia/README.md

 `server` and `client` contain files and resources for their respective portions.

+The front-end is powered by Vue.js while the back-end is powered by Express and SQLite.

 ## Tests

 Server-side tests are ran with `mocha` and `chai` from the `test` directory, while client-side tests are ran by `cypress`, which uses `mocha` and `chai` as it's backend.